-Ukraine to unleash robot dogs on its front lines
+Ukraine To Unleash Robot Dogs On Its Front Lines

 The device used in the demonstration has a battery that powers it for around two hours.

+Operator with call sign Yuri demonstrates the capabilities of a robot dog on Wednesday, amid the Russian attack on Ukraine. - AFP

-Useful for detecting mines or improvised explosive devices, the robot dog can also be used to carry up to seven kilos (15 pounds) of ammunition or medicines to hot spots on the battlefield.
+Useful for detecting mines or improvised explosive devices, the robot dog can also be used to carry up to seven kilos of ammunition or medicines to hot spots on the battlefield.

 "I can't say how many we deployed" in Ukraine, Yuri said, adding: "But it will have a significant impact on the operations and increase the safety of soldiers."